 It’s tough to call these hiking sunglasses, but they are a timeless piece of style.
 We don’t need a dozen iterations of products we use in life.
-For a timeless pair of sunglasses, it’s tough to find a more versatile pair of sunglasses than the Original Wayfarer.
+For a timeless pair of sunglasses, it’s tough to find a more versatile pair than the Original Wayfarer.

 Check Prices On Original Wayfarer Sunglasses

 Spy Flynn 50/50